We asked a trans man and a nonbinary person about their periods

 “It lends itself to the ambiguity of the genders of the people who might be using them and it doesn’t feel like it’s geared specifically towards women or specifically towards people who love the color pink and the people who love flowers and things like that—and I think that’s something that is incredibly important for folks like myself.
 I know other trans men who would likely look at a product like this if they were still living with their menstrual cycle that would love to have something like this.”

-“Many people menstruate: Men can menstruate and trans men and non-binary people exist with The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy., and it’s a topic that should be less taboo because it’s part of life.
+“Many people menstruate: Men can menstruate and trans men and non-binary people exist with menstruation, and it’s a topic that should be less taboo because it’s part of life.
 I think we really are existing in an age where there are people building solutions with us in mind.”